Abbot Hall-Kents Bank: (formerly the Lambert Manor) is located on an ancient site dating from about 1160.

 He remembered trains stopping at Kents Bank full of passengers going to Abbot Hall for their holidays.

 The train was met at the station by the Abbot Hall donkey pulling a cart ready to take their luggage to the hotel.

-I presume the donkey in the photograph is the same donkey this time pulling a lawn mower.
+I presume the donkey in the photograph is the same donkey this time one a lawnmower.